MohsenKoohi/GSFS/README.txt

 on this process virtual memory and after the completion of the work, we use the results in kernel.

-For more information and details please see GSFS documentation.
+For more information and details, see GSFS documentation.

 This work has been done during my master thesis in IUT under supervision "Dr. Mohammad Ali Montazeri" and "Dr. Mehdi Berenjkoub".